 - If your division, college or department has a marketing director you must reach out to that contact prior to reaching out to Marketing & Communications for assistance.

 - All requests must be from WSU employees.
-Students requesting a design project must have a WSU faculty or staff sponsor.

 - All design projects must have a direct tie to Weber State University, its departments, colleges, programs, divisions, etc.

 - Entities requesting design must have a budget available to cover any print or production costs.

 - Marketing & Communications reserves the right to decline design requests that promote or publicize third-party messages for companies, nonprofits, other organizations or agencies, political candidates or parties, etc., even if those entities are partnering with Weber State.

 - Clients must meet all agreed upon deadlines.
 Failure to do so will risk the project not being completed on time or not completed at all.